chrahunt/TagProReplays/README.md

 ### Building/Updating the Extension

 Because the project uses browserify, the individual JavaScript files can't be used directly, and compilation with browserify is needed before release and during development.
-The utility [`gulp`](http://gulpjs.com/) makes this a breeze to deal with.
-After reading about and installing the utility, you can execute one of the tasks below by running `gulp [task name]` (without brackets) in the root directory of the project
+The utility [`gulp`](http://gulpjs.com/) makes this easier to deal with.
+After reading about and installing the utility, you can execute one of the tasks below by running `gulp [task name]` (without brackets) in a command window pointing to the root directory of the project

-* `build-dev`: Browserifies the top-level JS source files in `src/js` (including source maps) and moves them along with all assets folders from `src` and `vendor` to `build/dev`.
+* `build`: Browserifies the top-level JS source files in `src/js` (including source maps) and moves them along with all assets folders from `src` and `vendor` to `build/dev`.
 This directory isn't tracked, so when making non-release commits or debugging, this is the command to use.
 * `build-prod`: Same as `build-dev` except without source maps and the files end up in `build/release`.
-* `watch-dev`: This is `build-dev`+.
+* `watch`: This is `build`+.
 It builds as above, but watches for changes to source and asset files, rebrowserifying and moving when any changes are made.
-The process is pretty much immediate, so developing requires nothing more than saving the file and refreshing the page.
+After the initial build rebuilds are very quick, so there is little impact to development.

 References to assets using `chrome.extension.getURL` can assume the same relative location as in the `src` directory.